uGokalp/tanlock-desktop/README.md

 # Tanlock Configuration Management (TCM)

-This applications talks to talks to Tanlock devices through their web apis.
+This applications talks to talks to Tanlock devices through their web APIs.

 # Features
 - Creating `users` and `user groups`